 A range of supplements such as Saw Palmetto Standardized Extract, a complex of nutrients, L-lysine and L-arginine may be beneficial.

 For more detailed information on nutritional treatment of hair loss click here to register for a free online consultation.

-Triple action hair lotions are also available which contain Minoxidil, Azelaic acid and arginine.
+Triple action over the counter hair lotions are also available which contain a combination of Minoxidil, Azelaic acid and arginine.
 Register for a free online consultation for more information

 Prescription Range of Hair Loss Products